Many mortgages for over 60s do not feature on the leading comparison sites.

 As of 2024, Money Saving Expert does not have specific recommendations for mortgages for over 60s on their website.
 However, they offer a range of financial guides and tips that could be relevant for individuals in this age group looking for mortgage advice.

-It’s advisable to conduct thorough research or consult with a financial adviser for personalized mortgage advice.
-For the latest information and guides from Money Saving Expert, you can visit their website at MoneySavingExpert.com.
+Conduct thorough research or consult with a financial adviser for personalized mortgage advice.
+For the latest information and guides from Money Saving Expert, visit MoneySavingExpert.com.

 If I don’t pass affordability for a RIO mortgage, is my only option equity release?

-If you do not pass the affordability test for a Retirement Interest-Only (RIO) mortgage, equity release is not your only alternative.
-There are various options available for older borrowers who may not qualify for a RIO mortgage.
+Equity release is not your only alternative if you do not pass the affordability test for a Retirement Interest-Only (RIO) mortgage.
+Various options are available for older borrowers who may not qualify for an RIO mortgage.

 It’s important to consult with a financial adviser or a mortgage broker to explore these options thoroughly and to understand their implications, especially for equity release products.
 An adviser can help you find a solution tailored to your financial situation and retirement plans.